 Local businesses and entrepreneurs are being encouraged to join this new pop-up, which will also feature affordable work spaces, gardens and a play area for children.

-Construction could begin in January 2020 and be completed by Summer 2020, and it is expected to be open for around five years.
+Construction has begun and is due to be completed by Summer 2020.
+It's expected to be open for around five years.

 The council consulted extensively about the plans.
 People said they want space for gardening, a café, and flexible space for a playgroup.

-You can read more about Ebury Edge by heading to eburyedge.com
+You can read more about Ebury Edge, and register interest in some of the new space, by heading to eburyedge.com